Elisabeth Hasselbeck Releases Statement Addressing Audio Of Fight With Barbara Walters

 “It was a battle -but not of the flesh.
 I used fighting words because I believe that God decides the value of the lives of babies,” she wrote.
 “And in the heat of the moment, when I felt the need to protect what I knew to be truth and had seen with my own eyes on ultrasound the LIFE in my own shell of a body- I used big battle words (one in particular that I am not proud of and am sorry for using in the heat of trying to defend the lives of the unborn).

-Variety originally released the audio in which Hasselbeck can be heard lashing out in anger during an August 2006 show.
+Variety originally released the audio in which Hasselbeck can be heard lashing out in anger during an August 2006 episode of the show.
 The TV personality threatened to quit during a commercial break because she felt Walters was chastising her for her views on the over-the-counter morning-after pill.

 Hasselbeck, who argued vehemently against the use of the pill, was not letting the other co-hosts interject to give their opinions.